samjulien/blog/_posts/2018-05-20-getting-started-with-the-new-webvr-api.markdown

 }
 ```

 This function handles the rendering and re-rendering of the scene and also animations on the page.
-Anytime the page renders we update the controls, change the position properties of the Text Mesh to create an animated effect and then call our `render` function to render or re-render the scene.
+Anytime the page renders, you update the controls, change the position properties of the Text Mesh to create an animated effect and then call your `render` function to render or re-render the scene.
-We use `requestAnimationFrame` to ensure that our animations are optimized.
+You use `requestAnimationFrame` to ensure that your animations are optimized.

-#### The onResize function
+#### **The `onResize` function**

 ```javascript
 function onResize(e) {